mochoabuilds/Blunt-Coffee-index/README.md

 # INTRODUCTION

-* This repository contains the price data for the Blunt-Coffee index, and code for its calculations.
+* This repository contains the price data for the Blunt-Coffee index, code for its calculations and a newsy web app.

 # DATA & CALCULATIONS

 * My research collects blunt and coffee prices from more than 200 neighborhood shops during 10 to 14 day intervals.
 I then estimate the probability a shop would price a blunt  and coffee above the city median using multiple logistic regression.
-Next I calculate the adjusted Blunt index to interpret select coefficients as pricing probabilities (i.e.  signals where the odds of the price are ___ times the odds of the city median)
+Next I calculate the BLUNTCOFFEE_adjusted index to interpret select coefficients as pricing probabilities (i.e.  signals where the odds of the price are ___ times the odds of the city median)

 # OUTPUT DATA